-The Japanese Prime Minister Masayoshi Ohira has dissolved parliament and scheduled a general election for October the seventh.
+Background: The Japanese Prime Minister Masayoshi Ohira has dissolved parliament and scheduled a general election for October the seventh.
 The dissolution followed a motion from the major opposition parties stating they have no confidence in the government.

 SYNOPSIS: Prime Minister Ohira effectively prevented the confidence vote by dissolving parliament before it could be taken.
 His Liberal Democratic Party (LDP) government has ruled for ten months, and the general election comes 14 months earlier than constitutionally required.